Hosseinem/seqan3/doc/tutorial/search/index.md

 printing the result to the seqan3::debug_stream which then invokes a range based iteration over the returned range or by using the std::ranges::distance algorithm.
 However, in many cases, we want to access the specific positions and information stored in the seqan3::search_result object to proceed with our application.
-Since some information might be more compute intensive then others, there is a way to control what the final search result object will contain.
+Since some information might be more compute-intensive than others, there is a way to control what the final search result object will contain.

 ### Output configuration